yiheinchai/AutonomousTaskList/README.md

 ## Insipiration

-- This is a side project of the AutonomousLLM project.
+- This is a side project of the AutoAgent project.
 - This aims to provide a backend first GPT-powered task generation app.
 It was noticed when building AutonomousLLM that it had difficulty handling tasks and breaking them down into smaller tasks before attempting them.
 - This project provides an API for AutonomousLLM to manage its tasks.